jwalsh/building-frameworks/README.md

 # Background

-This is a series of exercises to implement some core JavaScript libraries from the ground up.
+This is a series of exercises to implement some core features of some JavaScript libraries from the ground up.

 - http://aosabook.org/en/index.html